Barry Brickell: In popular culture

 Barry Brickell appears in New Zealand Film maker David Sim's 2016 documentary The Last Fatso - and no maybes based on Brickell's life and contribution to society.

 Brickell appeared in Marcus Lush's documentary 'Off The Rails'.

-In 1971 a National Film Unit production called Barry Brickell - Potter, about Brickell's creative life on the Coromandel Peninsula, New Zealand, won first prize at the Venice International Film Festival.
+In 1971 a National Film Unit production called Barry Brickell - Potter, about Brickell's creative life on the Coromandel Peninsula, won first prize at the Venice International Film Festival.